 - Contrary to portrayals in movies such as Enemy at the Gates, the Soviets at the Battle of Stalingrad did not have weapon shortages.
 Quite the opposite, in fact: while weapons were plentiful, ammunition was scarce, sometimes a mere 5 rounds per soldier.
 Once this ammunition was expended, it was not uncommon for the rifle to be abandoned.

 - A slight variation of this in real life is called the "tactical transition", where a shooter allows their primary weapon (such as a carbine) to drop while wearing a sling and immediately switches to their pistol.
 They are not discarding their primary weapon as it is still hanging from them by their sling.
-This is only really used when someone absolutely needs to keep shooting immediately (such as covering a buddy while he is in mid-reload.)
-Example (first 10 seconds or so).
+This is only really used when someone absolutely needs to keep shooting immediately (such as covering a buddy while he is in mid-reload).
+Example.

 - Apparently Tamerlan Tsarnaev, the older of the Boston Marathon bombers, threw his gun at the police after running out of ammunition.

 - The Scottish tactic known as Highland charge involved running at the enemy really fast, shooting muskets at 60 yards while on the run (mostly to create a smoke screen rather than hit anything) then drop the musket to switch to a Claymore.